 - Tribe called in their sky chariots, like banana’s floating through the sky on loud strong windstorms.
 The black haze that suspended them in the air slammed like a tornado as the Counter Gods entered the chariot.
 As they departed like a flock of birds, the Gods were ready.
 They threw flaming spears into the flock and fire erupted in the sky.
 As the chariots crashed to the ground the Gods went and began to tear apart at the flesh taking bits and pieces.

 - The tribe gathered their arms and went back into war with the Gods over the loss of the Chariots.

 A final tribal member arrived saying that death was imminent for all of us at the lake, that we needed to go with them to the mountains to survive.
 Then the sky dragons began tearing through the sky.
 The explosions made the war between the Gods and Counter Gods seem like warring insects.
 The Earth began to give a frightful cry.
 A blanket was pulled over the sky, locking away the blue for perhaps future generations.
 It was replaced by a low dark and heavy cloud.
 The temperature fell rapidly.

 Then the water came.

 The mountains seemed to melt away, the white glacier caps smashing and breaking.

 Nothing looked the same when the waters were done.

 The forest was gone.

-The mountains looked as if a giant child had just began digging them away like a sand castle.
+The mountains looked as if a giant child had just begun digging them away like a sandcastle.
 Any giant adult would have screamed in terror that their child had taken too much, that the mountain would collapse and swallow their child.

 We could not look at the mountain, we could not look at anything.
 Everywhere we looked was different and wrong.
 The very ground we had grown up known, our ancestors had grown up on hunting and dying.
 All of it was gone, all of it was different.
 No longer did the lake have the shoreline.
 Everything was water.
 Everything was destruction.